 The gastric balloon procedure, also known as endoscopic intragastric balloon, is an alternative to bariatric surgery for people with lower body mass indexes.
-For 6 months, one to three inflated silicon balloons are placed in the stomach, making room for less food, and making you feel fuller faster.
+For 6 months, one to three inflated silicon balloons are placed in the stomach, making less room for food, and making you feel fuller, faster.
 They are, however, temporary and require a lifestyle change, education, and support to be successful.

 Commonly asked questions about Gastric Balloon Surgery

 Before undertaking any procedure, you will want to be confident in your knowledge.
 Find the details on Gastric Balloon Surgery here.

 Gastric balloon procedures are a non-surgical weight loss option for people who have concerns about weight and have tried diet and exercise without success.
 The silicone or thin polymer film balloon is placed in the stomach endoscopically and then filled with saline or nitrogen.
 Some balloons, on the other hand, can be swallowed.
 The balloon takes up space in your stomach, allowing you to feel fuller for longer, eat less, and lose more weight.
 An intragastric balloon, like other weight-loss procedures, requires a commitment to a healthier lifestyle.
 Permanent healthy changes to your diet and regular exercise are recommended to ensure the procedure’s long-term success.